kinshuk4/daily-coding-problem-solutions/problems951_1000/README.md

 In this example, assume nodes with the same value are the exact same node objects.

 Do this in O(M + N) time (where M and N are the lengths of the lists) and constant space.

+## Daily Coding Problem: Problem #964 [Easy]

+This problem was asked by Twitter.

+You run an e-commerce website and want to record the last `N` `order` ids in a log.
+Implement a data structure to accomplish this, with the following API:

+- record(order_id): adds the order_id to the log
+- get_last(i): gets the ith last element from the log. i is guaranteed to be smaller than or equal to N.

+You should be as efficient with time and space as possible.